Barney: I wouldn't have to choose between dating and having a family, hell, I could bring the kids on dates!

 - Dumplin': Willowdean was raised by her mother and aunt, though she asserts that her aunt was the main parental figure in her life.

-- The main characters of Friends With Kids attempt this, deciding to conceive and raise a child together without that pesky relationship business.
+- The main characters of Friends with Kids attempt this, deciding to conceive and raise a child together without that pesky relationship business.
 They both date other people while raising their young son, to the bafflement of their friends.
 They wind up falling in love anyway.

 - Guardians of the Galaxy Vol. 2: The adult members of the team — Peter, Gamora, Rocket, and Drax — are shown raising Baby Groot together.
-In the opening sequence, each of them gets brief moment showcasing their individual relationships to Baby Groot while fighting the monster.
+In the opening sequence, each of them gets brief a moment showcasing their individual relationships to Baby Groot while fighting the monster.

 - In Sympathy Seeker, 29-year-old Anastasia searches for her Disappeared Dad, knowing only his name and vague details of her parents' brief meeting.
 She ends up finding three lonely old men, each of whom potentially fits these details.
 They get on so well together that Anastasia asks all three to stay on as her dads, even hiding her mother's photo to prevent them from finding out which one is the real father.
 Turns out, no one is, but they still ultimately decide to stay.